jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 **This is work in progress...
 The content needs major editing.**

 [Part 1 of the deep learning can be found here](https://jhui.github.io/2017/03/18/Deep-learning-tutorial/)
 ### Overfit

-In part 1, when we model a simple model with 4 layers of computation nodes.
-We end up with many possible solutions with different $$ W $$.
-Should we prefer one solution over the other?
-Should we prefer a solution with smaller values in $$ W $$ over the other?
-Are part of the network just cancel out the effect of the other part?
+In part 1, we prepare a simple model with 4 layers of computation nodes.
+The solutions for $$ W $$ are not unique.
+Should we prefer one solution over the other, or should we prefer smaller values for $$ W $$?
+Are part of the network cancel out each other?

 ```
 Layer 1: